Impact of the nuclear equation of state on the explodability of massive stars: Discussion

 The EoS will obviously critically influence the distribution of neutron star and black hole masses, which is revealed in increasing details by electromagnetic \citep{ozel_16, you_25} and gravitational-wave observations \citep{gwtc-4}.
 Importantly, the impact of the EoS is not only mediated by changing mass ranges for successful explosions.
 Our simulations differ from other recent sets \citep{burrows_25} in that we also see quiet black-hole formation without prior shock revival in high-mass progenitors for the CMF models and for s18 with the SFHo EoS, whereas \citet{burrows_25} only found this behaviour (their Channel~4) for low masses.
 This implies that the scenario of successful fallback explosions for high masses \citep{chan_20,burrows_25} is sensitive to the EoS, and with it the production channel of relatively light black holes like in the gravitational-wave binary GW190814 \citep{antoniadis_22}.

-It is also noteworthy that the non-exploding models show sustained SASI activity over long durations.
+It is also noteworthy that the non-exploding models show sustained standing accretion shock instability (SASI) activity over long durations.
 This is a consequence of the small shock radii and the short advection time scales \citep{foglizzo_06, mueller_12}.
 Such long SASI activity will imprint distinct features in the gravitational-wave \citep{kuroda_16} and neutrino signal \citep{tamborra_13, mueller_19b}, and the long duration of the signal may help to reach sufficiently high signal-to-noise ratios for detection.
 It remains to be seen whether multi-messenger observations of an electromagnetically quiet Galactic supernova can constrain down the EoS using these signal features.

 It is important to note that our study shows a strong \emph{sensitivity} of explosion outcomes to the EoS, but that the almost complete lack of explosions for the CMF EoS and the very robust explosions for SFHo and SFHx are \emph{not} firm predictions due to approximations and assumptions made in our models.
+As our simulations are 2D, the results are not impacted by 3D effects, for example spiral SASI modes.
+We also neglect the impact of rotation and magnetic fields on the different EoS.
 Detailed predictions of outcomes will depend on 3D effects, more and more detailed micro- and macrophysics, such as neutrino flavour conversion \citep{ehring_23}, the 3D progenitor structure \citep{couch_15,mueller_17}, magnetic fields \citep{mueller_20b} and on numerical accuracy.
-A wider range of successful explosions with the CMF EoS and a wider range of black hole formation cases with the SFHo and SFHx remains plausible.
+A wider range of successful explosions with the CMF EoS and a wider range of black hole formation cases with the SFHo and SFHx remains plausible. \\